Friday, May 30, 2014

 Looks like a sleeping bear!

-Another favourite of mine is the monstrous black dog that lives on the road behind the middle school.
-He is so huge he resembles a bear.
-Snoozing in the sand he seldom bothers me when I drive past in the golf cart, looking for ideas for blog postings.
-He will occasionally lift his head, and give me a half-hearted woof, before deciding that I am no threat to him or his house.
+Another favourite of ours is the monstrous black dog that lives on the road behind the middle school.
+He is so huge that he resembles a bear.
+Snoozing in the sand, he seldom bothers me when I drive past in the golf cart, looking for ideas for blog postings.
+He will occasionally lift his head and give me a half-hearted woof, before deciding that I am no threat to him or his house.
 When you are that big, you own the road.

 Soggy Doggy in 2009